KitC3/Computational-Linguistics-Assignment/README.md

 # Computational Linguistics Assignment
-Code for implementation of a language model
+Code for our implementation of the language model

 Group 05
 <br>